- Take Action

 - Contact Us

-We are inviting faculty to be part of this by drawing on what we already know to try out quick strategies to support well-being in their own classes, and have their students participate in a survey to evaluate its impact.
-An additional goal of this initiative is to expand the network of faculty and instructors interested in exploring strategies that support well-being in learning environments.
+Faculty members, instructors, and TAs/TMs are invited to try out quick strategies to support well-being in their own classes, tutorials, and learning environments, and have their students participate in a survey to evaluate its impact.
+An additional goal of this initiative is to expand the network of faculty, instructors, and TAs/TMs interested in exploring strategies that support well-being in learning environments.

 Get access to a toolkit of activities and templates that you can use right away